wdenton/jekyll-co2/README.md

 The CSV file downloaded is stored in your `_data` directory.
 If you don't have one, it will be created.

+## Configuration

+By default the plugin will show CO₂ data from 50 years ago and compare it to today.

+Optionally, you can add a variable in your `_config.yml`, like this:

+    co2:
+      years: 10

+If `years` is 10, for example, it will show CO₂ from 10 years ago compared to today.

+If `years` is 0, it will show CO₂ from March 1958 (the earliest data available from Mauna Loa) compared to today.

 ## How to use

 The plugin creates an include file: `_includes/co2.html`.
 Include it in a web page like this: